 The organization of this Annual Investment Report (the "Report") is structured to conform with the prescribed format specified in the section on "Required Reports" of the Guidelines.
-Section I of this Report contains the Corporation's Guidelines that were most recently amended and approved by the Board pursuant to Resolution 2020-07 on June 23, 2020.
+Section I of this Report contains the Corporation's Guidelines that were most recently reapproved by the Board on June 25, 2021, pursuant to Resolution 2021-06.
 There have been no amendments to the Guidelines since last approved.
 Section II contains a concise explanation of the Guidelines.
-Section III summarizes the recorded results of the Corporation's investment activity and a schedule of the qualified dealers used for the Corporation's investment transactions for the fiscal year ended March 31, 2021.
+Section III summarizes the recorded results of the Corporation's investment activity and a schedule of the qualified dealers used for the Corporation's investment transactions for the fiscal year ended March 31, 2022.
 Pursuant to the Exclusive Agent Agreement between the Corporation and the State Comptroller (the "Comptroller"), as amended, the Corporation delegates the responsibility of investing the Corporation's monies to the Comptroller.
-Section IV contains the Report on Compliance with Section 201.3 of Title Two of the Official Compilation of Codes, Rules and Regulations of the State of New York during the year ended March 31, 2021.
+Section IV contains the Report on Compliance with Section 201.3 of Title Two of the Official Compilation of Codes, Rules and Regulations of the State of New York during the year ended March 31, 2022.